| 1 | Amazon tree boa |

 Black racers lack any form of venom, but they do have another evil elixir: a mouth full of bacteria.
 This could cause a wound to become red hot and infected, and guarantee a hospital visit all the same.
 Black racers aren’t even true constrictors, as they’re agile enough to simply grab prey, pin them down, and swallow them whole.

-10 Burmese python
+| 10 | Burmese python |

 Maximum length: 579cm.

 The Burmese python is a being of pure muscle, with every fibre geared towards constricting its prey.
-It’s one of the world’s longest snakes at over 5.5 metres, but compared to the absolute longest (the reticulated python), they’re far more aggressive.
+It’s one of the world’s longest snakes at over 5.5 metres, but compared to the absolute longest (the reticulated python), it’s far more aggressive.

 This aggression rears its ugly head whenever food is involved.
 Burmese pythons are aggressive towards their prey in the wild, and in captivity, they can develop a mental association between the human handing them meals and the meals themselves.
 Before you know it, they’re rearing back for an assault whenever you open their cage.